 - Citizenship in EU is the least relevant of the four opt-outs.
 Denmark voted against giving up Danish citizenship for a purely EU citizenship.
 Instead, the EU citizenship is an addition to an individual’s state citizenship.
 The opt-out on citizenship has become redundant after the adoption of the Amsterdam Treaty (1997) which clarified that EU citizenship is only supplementary, effectively nullifying Denmark’s opt-out.

 Denmark has held two referenda on the opt-outs.
-In year 2000 the Danes voted "no" to the Euro.
-As a consequence Denmark is not part of the Euro group and has kept its currency the kroner.
-In December 2015 the Danes voted "no" to replacing the Danish opt-out with an opt-in model for Denmark's participation in Justice & Home Affairs.
+In 2000, the Danes had a vote on whether Denmark should participate in the common currency of Europe, the Euro.
+A majority of Danes voted “no.” As a result, Denmark is not part of the Euro group and has kept its currency the kroner.

 In December 2015, the Danes held a referendum on the opt-out on Justice and Home Affairs.
 The vote was to determine if Denmark would maintain the reservations they held in the original opt-out.
 This would have included implementing the Dublin Accords.
 Danes voted not to eliminate the reservations, keeping the same agreement.